Guidelines for the task

 {

-"utterance": "Yes, I want to pursue my education in computer science.
+"utterance": "Yes, I want to pursue the same major.
 Can you tell me the name of the best universities?",

-"resolved_utterance": "Yes, I want to pursue my education in computer science.
+"resolved_utterance": "Yes, I want to pursue computer science.
 Can you tell me the name of the best computer science universities in Canada?",

-"response": "Here are the best universities for computer science in Canada: University of British Columbia, University of Alberta, Concordia University, Simon Fraser University, The University of Toronto",
+"response": "Here are the top universities for computer science in Canada: 1) University of British Columbia, 2) University of Alberta, 3) Concordia University, 4) Simon Fraser University, 5) The University of Toronto",

 ],